 The newest CTA station in the system, the Morgan Station is in the West Loop’s popular Fulton Market District.
 You’ll find some of Chicago’s best restaurants here if you’re looking for a hot spot for food and drinks.

 In the charming Lincoln Park neighborhood, the Fullerton Station is on the red, purple and brown lines.
 Enjoy the many beautiful homes and tree-lined streets with a 20-minute walk to the Lincoln Park Zoo and Lincoln Park Conservancy (the Peggy Notebaert Nature Museum is also nearby).
 Divvy Bikes are in the neighborhood if you’d rather bike than walk, or use this station to request an Uber or Lyft car to get to the zoo and other attractions.
-If you’re new to Uber, use promo code TransitGuide to get a free first ride.

 The historic Randolph/Wabash Station is the closest to Millennium Park where you’ll find the Jay Pritzker Pavilion and the popular Cloud Gate (aka “The Bean”).
 The Chicago and Oriental Theatres are also a short walk away or connect with the nearby Millennium Metra Station to reach Museum Campus (The Field Museum, Shedd Aquarium and Adler Planetarium) as well as Hyde Park and the Museum of Science and Industry.